Sexual Misconduct and Discrimination

 c.
 The university will impose sanctions on any individual subject to this policy who is found to have engaged in retaliation, or individuals who encourage third parties to retaliate on their behalf or are found to have engaged in conduct that would discourage a reasonable person from participating in an investigation or resolution.

 5.4.
-Prohibited Conduct – Title IX Sexual Misconduct*
+Prohibited Conduct – Title IX Sexual Misconduct7

 5.4.1.
 Title IX Allegations.
 Title IX Discriminatory Sexual Misconduct definitions, and the associated Title IX Investigation and Resolution Process, apply only when all of the following are met: